-- 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2 A. As required by Section 143(3) of the Act, we report that: - a.
+- As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2 A. As required by Section 143(3) of the Act, we report that: - a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b.
-In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except for the following: - (i) the back-up of accounting softwares used for maintaining general ledger, procure to pay records, revenue records, payroll records and food & beverage revenue records; which forms part of the 'books of account and other relevant books and papers in electronic mode' have not been kept on servers physically located in India on a daily basis; and - (ii) for the matters stated in the paragraph 2B(f) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014.
+In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except for the following: - (i) the back-up of accounting softwares used for maintaining room revenue records and food and beverage revenue records which forms part of the 'books of account and other relevant books and papers in electronic mode' has not been kept on servers physically located in India on a daily basis; - (ii) the back-up of an accounting software used for maintaining general ledger which forms part of the 'books of account and other relevant books and papers in electronic mode' has not been kept on servers physically located in India on a daily basis during 1 April 2024 to 12 November